Meeting and surpassing all audience expectations every day.

 Let's go to the audio sound bites.

-We have the Washington and media elites upset about Edward Snowden.
+Have the Washington and media elites upset about Edward Snowden.

 We had to get the youth of America interested in American politics.

-We We had to get them interested to the point that they cared.
+We had to get them interested to the point that they cared.

-The youth of them, it's their future.
+The youth of America, it's their future.

-The youth vote that mattered as much as anything.
+The youth vote, that mattered as much as anything.

 Whoever got the youth vote was going to win.

-On contraception, gay marriage, immigration, redistribution of wealth, national security, we were told we needed to get with it.
+On contraception, gay marriage, immigration, redistribution of wealth, national security, we were told we needed to get with it because the youth of America all wanted these things.

 The youth of America demanding gay marriage, the youth of America demanding contraception anytime, anywhere, any place.